Optimistic Exploration for Risk-Averse Constrained Reinforcement Learning: Experiments

 \section{Experiments}

-In our experiments we seek to evaluate three main criteria: (a) can conservatism introduced by risk-aversion lead to agents getting stuck in sub-optimal policies? (b) can optimistic exploration introduced by ORAC prevent agents getting stuck in sub-optimal policies? and (c) does ORAC improve reward-cost trade off by finding policies that achieve higher episodic reward, whilst minimising the worst-case cost?
+In our experiments we seek to evaluate three criteria: (a) can conservatism introduced by risk-aversion lead to agents getting stuck in sub-optimal policies? (b) can optimistic exploration introduced by ORAC prevent agents getting stuck in sub-optimal policies? and (c) does ORAC improve reward-cost trade off by finding policies that achieve higher episodic reward, whilst minimising worst-case costs?